Step back in time in the atmospheric setting of Eyam, known to visitors and residents alike as the 'Plague Village'.

-In the centre of the village is the charming 17th century Manor House, Eyam Hall, which was built just after the plague and owned by the Wright family for more than 300 years.
+In the heart of the village you'll find historic 17th century Eyam Hall, which was built just six years after the Plague subsided and was home to the Wright family for more than 11 generations.

-The church of St Lawrence dates back to Saxon times and has a font of Saxon origins and Norman pillars, which are thought to rest on Saxon foundations.
-The oldest and most striking feature of the churchyard is the eighth-century Celtic Cross.
-One of the best preserved examples in the country, it is decorated with a mixture of Christian and pagan symbols and may have originally been a wayside preaching cross.
+The nearby church of St Lawrence dates back to Saxon times and has an original font and Norman pillars, thought to rest on Saxon foundations.
+The oldest and most striking feature of the churchyard is its eighth-century Celtic Cross.
+One of the best preserved examples of its kind in the country, it is decorated with a mixture of Christian and pagan symbols and may have once been a wayside preaching cross.

 - Gift shop